 Mary Carewe is one of the most accomplished and versatile concert and recording artists in the UK.
-Her repertoire incorporates everything from musical theatre and film music to 20th century cabaret and contemporary classical music.
+She has performed extensively throughout the UK, Europe, the Americas and Australia, with repertoire encompassing stage and screen, 20th century cabaret and contemporary classical music.

 A dynamic stage performer, Mary regularly appears with the main UK orchestras including the Royal Philharmonic and Royal Liverpool Philharmonic Orchestras, City of Birmingham and Bournemouth Symphony Orchestras, the Hallé, Philharmonia, Northern Sinfonia and Ulster Orchestra.
 In Europe she has performed with the Orchestre d’Ile de France, Czech National Symphony Orchestra, Sinfonia Lahti, Bochum Symphony Orchestra, Odense Symphony Orchestra, NDR Radiophilharmonie, Sønderjyllands Symphony Orchestra, Helsingborg Symphony Orchestra and Stavanger Symphony Orchestra; and further afield, with the Indianapolis Symphony Orchestra, Pacific Symphony Orchestra, Richmond Symphony Orchestra, Florida Orchestra, National Symphony Orchestra, New York Pops (with whom she made her debut at the Carnegie Hall, New York); and also with the Melbourne and Queensland Symphony Orchestras, and Malaysian Philharmonic Orchestra.
 She has performed under the baton of Sir Simon Rattle, John Rutter, Carl Davis, Kurt Masur, John Wilson, Don Pippin and David Charles-Abell.